 The comet has since been connected to ancient observations going back more than 2,000 years.
 It is featured in the famous Bayeux tapestry, which chronicles the Battle of Hastings in 1066.

 In 1986, an international fleet spacecraft met the comet for an unprecedented study from a variety of vantage points.
-The science fleet included Japan's Suisei and Sakigake spacecraft, the Soviet Union's Vega 1 and Vega 2 (repurposed after a successful Venus mission), the international ISEE-3 (ICE) spacecraft and the European Space Agency's Giotto.
-NASA's Pioneer 7 and Pioneer 12 also contributed the the bounty of science data collected.
+The science fleet included Japan's Suisei and Sakigake spacecraft, the Soviet Union's Vega 1 and Vega 2 (repurposed after a successful Venus mission), the international ISEE-3 (ICE) spacecraft, and the European Space Agency's Giotto.
+NASA's Pioneer 7 and Pioneer 12 also contributed to the bounty of science data collected.

 Halley's Connection to Meteor Showers

-Each time that Halley returns to the inner solar system its nucleus sprays ice and rock into space.
+Each time Halley returns to the inner solar system its nucleus sprays ice and rock into space.
 This debris stream results in two weak meteor showers each year: the Eta Aquarids in May and the Orionids in October.

 Comet Halley moves backward (opposite to Earth's motion) around the Sun in a plane tilted 18 degrees to that of the Earth's orbit.
-Halley's backward, or retrograde, motion is unusual among short-period comets, as is its greatest distance from the Sun (aphelion) is beyond the orbit of Neptune.
+Halley's backward, or retrograde, motion is unusual among short-period comets, as its greatest distance from the Sun (aphelion) is beyond the orbit of Neptune.

 Halley's orbit period is, on average, 76 Earth years.
 This corresponds to an orbital circumference around the Sun of about 7.6 billion miles (12.2 billion kilometers).
 The period varies from appearance to appearance because of the gravitational effects of the planets.
 Measured from one perihelion passage to the next, Halley's period has been as short as 74.42 years (1835-1910) and as long as 79.25 years (451-530).